k0sproject/k0s/docs/support-dump.md

 support-bundle --kubeconfig /var/lib/k0s/pki/admin.conf https://docs.k0sproject.io/stable/support-bundle-<role>.yaml
 ```

 Above `<role>` refers to either `controller`or `worker`.
 For different roles we collect different things.
-If you are running a controller with `--enable-worker` or `--single`, where it becomes also a worker, you can also get a comobined dump:
+If you are running a controller with `--enable-worker` or `--single`, where it becomes also a worker, you can also get a combined dump:

 ```shell
 support-bundle --kubeconfig /var/lib/k0s/pki/admin.conf https://docs.k0sproject.io/stable/support-bundle-controller.yaml https://docs.k0sproject.io/stable/support-bundle-worker.yaml